BranonConor/axn-creative/source/_posts/projects/erika-winston.md

 ---
 ![Product Image](/css/images/ew-thumbnail.png "Site Excerpt")

 ErikaWinston.com is a website for a massage therapy and bodywork practitioner.
+This client wanted to rebrand her site, so I provided complete design reworking in Figma, and consequential development thereafter.

+This helped provide the modern-looking, sleek site she desired to help deliver her business out of the 1990s and into the new age.

+More work is to be done, but it's coming along wonderfully.

 ## Project at a Glance